By Van Schoales

 Improving schools or districts requires remarkably talented teachers, principals, and central office leaders.
 Denver has moved from one of the least attractive places to work to one of the most popular for many of the best and brightest, not just locally but nationally.
 The question is whether something has recently slowed or stopped this critical improvement in DPS talent.

 DPS is constantly under fire (and rightly so) for failing to increase the diversity of its teacher and leader pipeline, despite their efforts to do so.
 Some of the best talent in DPS began to leave when Tom Boasberg consolidated the portfolio school office under the traditional system shortly before he left for a sabbatical December 2015.
 Now, most of the senior cabinet members are new, and the district is on the fourth Chief of Staff in two years.
-Just in the last few months, several senior staff have left for jobs in charter networks or education non-profits.
+Just in the last few months, several senior staff has left for jobs in charter networks or education non-profits.

 There is no question that working in an urban district is a grind, but DPS must be able to retain talent and slow the turnover if there is to be more improvement.
 Recently, outside groups asked about how the implementation of an innovative program to train new district principals by training them under high performing charters was going.
 The groups were shocked to learn this critical innovation had stopped.
 It’s hard to be a “hedgehog” when systems and people are changing, and organizational charts are moving targets.
 Can DPS regain it’s footing, retain top talent, and build not only a diverse but inclusive organization?